Warren Buffett told his students that public speaking is the most important skill they could learn.

 Which is why I stress the obliteration of all labels from the things you see and paint.

 Don’t attach a name to anything you see.
 Or to the colors on your palette for that matter.
 Many of the colors you encounter are so layered and nebulous that naming them just causes trouble.

 Vija Celmins, Ocean, 2003, graphite

-If this sounds odd or difficult – and this next tip will seem like a contradiction – then try listening to an audio book or interesting TED talk while working.
+If this sounds odd or difficult, and this next tip will sound like a contradiction, then try listening to an audiobook or interesting TED talk while working.

 But isn’t that distracting?